Start an E-Finance Business in Dubai

 Demand for digital lending, online credit facilitation, and electronic financial intermediation is growing steadily across the GCC, driven by an underserved SME credit market, a young digitally native population, and increasing adoption of alternative finance models.
 Entrepreneurs entering now are well positioned to capture early market share.

-This licence is particularly well suited to fintech entrepreneurs, digital lending platforms, online credit brokers, peer-to-peer finance facilitators, and financial technology consultancies looking to establish a base in a tax-efficient free zone.
+This license is particularly well suited to fintech entrepreneurs, digital lending platforms, online credit brokers, peer-to-peer finance facilitators, and financial technology consultancies looking to establish a base in a tax-efficient free zone.
 Critically, the free zone structure permits 100% foreign ownership with no requirement for a UAE national sponsor or local partner, giving international founders complete control over their business.

 Scope of Permitted Activities